Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 Overview: After the American Revolution, the United States declared neutrality in the conflict between Britain and France, eventually signing the Jay Treaty with Britain.
 Combined with the US refusal to repay debts to France (they were owed to the crown, claimed America, not the new French Republic) tensions escalated into an undeclared naval war.
 France intercepted vessels trading with Britain; the United States hastily raised a navy in response.
 The Convention of 1800 halted the hostilities.

 Genealogical Resources: For officers’ service information, search Ancestry.com’s database Officers of the Continental and US Navy and Marine Corps, 1775-1900, or look for the 1901 book of the same name, edited by Edward W. Callahan.
-NARA microfilm M330 contains abstracts of service records of naval officers from 1798 to 1893.
+NARA microfilm M330 contains abstracts of service records of naval officers from 1798 to 1893 and is also available on FamilySearch.

 US citizens may have filed against France, Spain or Holland to reclaim ships and property seized during this conflict.
 If you had an ancestor involved in trade, see NARA’s online article on these French spoliation claims and the resulting records.